YassineJdair/YassineJdair/README.md

 ### 🔥 What I'm Working On

-- 🤖 Automating business workflows (Blocworx projects)
+- 🤖 Automating workflows and internal tooling
 - ☁️ Exploring scalable cloud-based architectures
 - 🧩 Building tools that reduce manual work for businesses